AMO is pleased to announce that the 2026 AMO Conference keynote address will be delivered by the panel from the Curse of Politics podcast.

 Municipalities need to invest over $250 billion in public infrastructure over the next decade, and innovation will be essential to meeting this challenge.
 This session will explore case studies that highlight the opportunities and challenges of moving innovative infrastructure solutions from pilot stage to implementation.

 Permanent supportive housing with wraparound supports and medical care can help reduce chronic homelessness.
-Learn through a case study about what cross-sector partnerships can accomplish and how relationship building with health and housing providers can produce benefits for people, communities and municipal governments.
+Learn through case studies about what cross-sector partnerships can accomplish and how relationship building with health and housing providers can produce benefits for people, communities and municipal governments.

 | 9:45am – 10:00am | Coffee Break |